 Options traders may well flock to eOption for their supremely low fees, but may be alarmed to learn that complex options trading comes with options exercise fees of $9, which can be too rich for many people’s blood.

 eOption’s research tools, education materials and online trading platform leave quite a bit to be desired, which certainly explains how they can fit $3 commissions into their structure.
-That’s a fantastic price compared to most others in the market, but be careful — you get what you pay for.
+Usually, investors highlight that the fee structures of these platforms are made in different ways based on the services provided.